Cooling Prize

 Procedure

-If shortlisted, presentations should be 10 minutes in length using appropriate visual aids for the audience of BGA and Local Association members.
+All presentations should be 10 minutes in length using appropriate visual aids for the audience of BGA and Local Association members.
 A panel of up to four geotechnical professionals will judge the competition.
 Presentations must keep strictly to time and should emphasise the geotechnical aspects of the work.
 After each presentation the Chair will allow 5 minutes of discussion in which the judges and audience may question the entrant on their presentation.

-When the judges return, their Chair will comment briefly on each submission and announce the winner who is presented with prizes from the BGA and Ground Engineering magazine.
-Part of the BGA prize is sponsorship to attend a Young Geotechnical Engineers’ Conference (YGEC), held either by the European region of the ISSMGE or (quadrennially) in conjunction with an ICSMGE.
-It should be noted that these conferences require attendees to be aged 35 or under at the time of the conference.
-Each finalist will receive a prize (see below).
+Part of the winner’s prize is sponsorship to attend a Young Geotechnical Engineers’ Conference (YGEC), held either by the European region of the ISSMGE or (quadrennially) in conjunction with an ICSMGE.
+It should be noted that these conferences require attendees to be aged 35 or under at the time of the Conference.
 The judges may, at their discretion, recommend a runner-up to be considered for sponsorship to YGEC.
 Delegates to YGECs must be a BGA member and are required to submit and present a paper.

 Judging Criteria